Blackspot seabream: Habitat and biology

-The blackspot seabream occurs in inshore waters above different types of substrates, rocks, sand and mud.
-It ranges down to 400 m in the Mediterranean but down to 700 m in the Atlantic.
+The blackspot seabream occurs in inshore waters above different types of substrates, including rock, sand and mud.
+It ranges down to 400 m in the Mediterranean and down to 700 m in the Atlantic.
 The young fish are found near the coast while the adults are found on the continental slope, particularly over areas with a muddy substrate.
-This is an omnivorous species which has a diverse diet of crustaceans, molluscs, and small fish.
-It can eat plant matter as well.
+The blackspot seabream is an omnivorous species, with a diverse diet of crustaceans, molluscs, small fish and plant matter.

-The blackspot seabream is a protoandrous hermaphrodite, early in its lifecycle it is male then between the ages of 2 and 7, however, it becomes female.
-Spawning occurs throughout the year, with a peaks dependent on location. it is August to October off the British Isles and January to April in the Bay of Biscay.
-Farther south the spawning peaks are in January to March off Morocco and in January to May in the Mediterranean).
-A female of standard length 31–41 cm can lay 70,000–500,000 eggs.
-They are mature at 4–5 years old when they are 22-25 cm in length.
-It is a gregarious species which migrates to coastal waters to spawn.
+The blackspot seabream is a protoandrous hermaphrodite.
+Hence, early in the lifecycle of this species, all individuals are male; then, between the ages of 2 and 7, individuals may become female.
+Maturity is reached at 4–5 years old, when the fish is about 22-25 cm in length.
+Spawning occurs throughout the year, with the peak being location-dependent.
+For example, it is August to October off the British Isles, but January to April in the Bay of Biscay.
+Farther south, the spawning peaks are in January to March off Morocco and in January to May in the Mediterranean.
+A female with standard length 31–41 cm can lay 70,000–500,000 eggs.
+The blackspot seabream is a gregarious species which migrates to coastal waters to spawn.